Doctors (2000 TV series): Storylines

-2000s: McGuire family and Vivien March's rape
+2000s

-The storylines originally dealt with the lives of staff and patients at the fictional Riverside Health Centre and its secondary location, the Best Practice.
+The storylines originally dealt with the lives of staff and patients at the fictional Riverside Health Centre as well as its secondary location, the Best Practice.
 During the early years, many storylines revolved around the lead character of Mac and his family life.
-These storylines include his romance with Julia Parsons (Diane Keen) as well as his son, Liam McGuire (Tim Matthews), facing a sexual assault allegation.
+These storylines include his rocky marriage to Julia, his romance with Julia Parsons (Diane Keen) and his son, Liam McGuire (Tim Matthews), facing a sexual assault allegation.
+Fellow original character Helen also features in various storylines including the death of two of her lovers.
 2006 saw George Woodson (Stirling Gallacher) suffer from post-natal depression after having daughter Bracken (Jessica Gallagher).
 Bracken becomes ill after being rejected, which leads to George overcoming her depression.
 Also in 2006, Faith Walker (Eva Fontaine) is diagnosed with retinitis pigmentosa, and since it would result in the loss of her eyesight, she hands her job over to Michelle Corrigan (Donnaleigh Bailey).
-Doctor Peter Kendrick (Robert Cavanah) becomes depressed and commits suicide, a storyline that saw Doctors receive its first Best Storyline nomination at the British Soap Awards.
+Doctor Peter Kendrick (Robert Cavanah) then becomes depressed and commits suicide.
 Julia discovers that Mac is having an affair in 2006, and demands he leave Letherbridge, buying his share in the Mill after his exit.
-In 2007, when more episodes were shown and there were fewer breaks in transmission, storylines included: receptionist Donna Parmar (Martha Howe Douglas) breaking patient confidentiality and her sacking from the Mill (2007), Nick West's (Michael McKell) car crash and later death (2008) and receptionist Vivien March's (Anita Carey) rape (2008), which saw an influx of awards.
-2009 also saw the departure of longstanding family unit Ronnie (Seán Gleeson), George and Bracken.
+In 2007, when more episodes were shown and there were fewer breaks in transmission, storylines included: receptionist Donna Parmar (Martha Howe-Douglas) breaking patient confidentiality and her sacking from the Mill (2007), Nick West's (Michael McKell) car crash and later death (2008) and receptionist Vivien March's (Anita Carey) rape (2008), which saw an influx of awards.
+2009 also saw the departure of longstanding family unit Ronnie (Seán Gleeson), George and Bracken, after which the Hollins family were introduced.